Medical Technician Education and Career Guide

 Surgical Technologist Salary

-According to the most recent report from the U.S. Bureau of Labor Statistics, the median national annual salary for surgical technologists is $45,160.
+According to the most recent report from the U.S. Bureau of Labor Statistics, the average national annual salary for surgical technologists is $50,110.
 Pay increases with your experience.

 A full-time surgical technologist will typically be offered a benefits package including health care, vacation and holiday pay, sick leave and a 401(k) plan.
 You may also be offered tuition reimbursement so that you can renew your credentials or certification at little or no cost to you.